davidwoody/TrueVault-REST-API-for-Meteor/README.md

     user.profile = options.profile;
   return user;
 });
 ```

 ## Overview

 This package requires an **accounts system**.
 The pattern used is one TrueVault document per Meteor user.
 On the client and the server, there is a `Collection` called `Vault`, which contains the TrueVault mapping for the Meteor user.
 The `Vault` collection on the client will only contain the record for the currently logged in user.
 There are **two ways** to use this package, the suggested (easy) way or a custom (advanced) way for different use cases.
 Both ways are summarized below.
+Also, SSL must be used in production - `meteor add force-ssl`.

 ### The Suggested (Easy) Way